 With executing this link you give us the possibility for remote maintenance.

 High voltage, backwards induced from the motor, is measured from the controller.
 The controller tries to reduce the energy if the value which is set in the controller is exceeded.
 Via the motor or by reducing the deceleration.
+Alternatively a brake chopper can be connected to the DC-supply.

 All FAULHABER Controllers do calculate an estimated winding temperature based on the environmental temperature and the measured current.
 If the calculated winding temperature is higher than a first threshold, the current is limited to the configured continuous current.
 If the estimated winding temperature is increasing further the power-stage will finally be shut off.